srujana-16/Opinion-Epidemic-Vaccination-Dynamics/README.md

 # Sudden transitions in coupled opinion and epidemic dynamics with vaccination in a network

+## Aim

+The project aims to explore the relationship between the SIS epidemic model, vaccination dynamics, and opinion dynamics.
+Using continuous opinions and Monte Carlo simulations, we seek to understand how these factors interact within a population.

 ## Instructions to Run

 1. Clone the repository to your local machine.<br>